TL;DR

 Chart first.
 Always.
 Open price before you open your news feed.
 Ask what the chart is telling you before anything else gets a chance to frame your answer.
 On that Sunday evening, opening the chart first showed me a routine open and nothing worth acting on.
 The notification would have told a completely different story — and a few years ago I would have believed it.

-Your news app is not your edge.
+[WARNING] Your news app is not your edge.
 Turn off push notifications for anything that isn't a price alert on your own positions.
 The urgency you feel reading a breaking news banner is media psychology, not market signal.
 The market will still be there after you've looked at the chart first.

 There's an important distinction worth being clear on: news you seek out is preparation.
 Earnings dates, economic calendars, FOMC schedules — knowing when catalysts are coming lets you manage your risk around them.
 You size down before earnings if you don't want to hold through the volatility.
 You stay out of a name until the dust settles.
 What you're not doing is reading the announcement and deciding which direction to trade based on what it says.